Simmons has developed several creative/educational workshops. Among them are …

 Tools of the Trade:

 • Samples of posters, covers, etc.

 • Inking pens

 • A Printer

 Simmons’ Long Associations

-For 13 years Alex Simmons has produced the KIDS COMIC CON, a family event for youth, parents, artists and educators.
+For over 17 years Alex Simmons has produced the KIDS COMIC CON, a family event for youth, parents, artists, and educators.
 Co-founded with Eugene Adams and produce with the cooperation of Bronx Community College (where the annual event has mainly taken place).
 Simmons has created and taught numerous arts and education workshops for this event.

 Simmons has also led workshops with numerous schools, as well as arts organizations, such as the Christopher Barron Live Life Foundation, and The Children’s Art Carnival